-- meets the same criteria for statutory age children detailed in paragraphs 3.3 - 3.9 of this policy. - 8.2 There is a charge for SEN transport assistance for students over compulsory school age (see mainstream policy).
-Students from low income families will be assessed at the point of application and annually thereafter and will be eligible to a 50% discount on the charge.
-For students over the age of 19 (for the full academic year), if the

-Council deems transport to be necessary to facilitate attendance at an FE/freestanding Sixth Form College to meet a specific educational outcome, then no charge will be made.

-- 8.3 For the purposes of assessing eligibility to transport assistance, all FE/free-standing Sixth Form colleges should be considered as equally able to meet the special education and/or disability needs of SEN students unless parents or the student can demonstrate clearly that a particular college or education is unsuitable to meet their particular education and/or disability needs. - 9.4 Transport assistance is not available to students studying Higher Education courses.
+- 8.3 There is a charge for SEN transport assistance for students over compulsory school age (see mainstream policy).
+Students from low-income families will be assessed at the point of application and annually thereafter and will be eligible to a 50% discount on the charge.
+For students over the age of 19 (for the full academic year), if the Council deems transport to be necessary to facilitate attendance at an FE/free-standing Sixth Form College to meet a specific educational outcome, then no charge will be made. - 8.4 For the purposes of assessing eligibility to transport assistance, all FE/free-standing Sixth Form colleges should be considered as equally able to meet the special education and/or disability needs of SEN students unless parents or the student can demonstrate clearly that a particular college or education is unsuitable to meet their particular education and/or disability needs. - 8.5 Transport assistance is not available to students studying Higher Education courses.